 Tip baiting: When you were expecting a $18.94 tip but got $0 instead

-Here’s why tip baiting is possible: Walmart customers have 24 hours to adjust their tip after the order is complete.
-That means they can increase, decrease, or completely remove your tip.
+Here’s why customers can tip bait: Walmart customers have 24 hours to adjust their tip after the order is complete.
+That means they can increase, decrease, or remove your tip.

-And tip baiting has become an epidemic on Spark.
+Tip baiting is an epidemic on Spark.
 Customers can tip bait on Uber Eats and Instacart too, but Spark drivers seem to suffer from it the most.

 “I’ve never seen an app with as much tip baiting as Spark”